 Not only have my English skills improved, but I have also learned new things about Canada’s culture and history which has helped me to transition into my new adopted country. - Majid A.

 It’s comfortable to study from home because I have kids and need to take care of them.
 Only this program has this option to study from home. - Subajini S.

 To be referred to the LINC Home Study program, you must book an appointment at a Language Assessment Centre to test your English language skills and confirm your eligibility.

-- Permanent resident of Canada or Convention refugee
+- Permanent resident of Canada, Convention refugee, or Ukrainian temporary resident

 - Resident of Ontario

 - 18 years of age or older

 - A minimum Canadian Language Benchmark (CLB) score of 3 for listening and speaking and 2 for reading and writing

 - Unable to attend LINC classes in person*